- Cancer Information

 - The ‘up and down’ nature of grief

-People sometimes speak of ‘stages’ of grief.
-This doesn’t mean that grief is something you begin one day, move through step by step, and emerge unchanged from at the other end.
+People sometimes speak of stages of grief, but grief isn’t something you begin one day, move through step by step, and come out from unchanged.
 Rather, the stages reflect a range of emotions that you may move between.

-For most people, grief involves ups and downs, moving between the traditional idea of grieving (crying, missing the person, feeling pain) and what they might describe as moving forward (returning to activities, learning new skills, forming new relationships).
+For most people, grief involves ups and downs.
+They may move between focusing on the loss (crying, missing the person, feeling pain) and going forward (returning to activities, learning new skills, forming new relationships).
 This can feel chaotic, but both the ups and downs are part of grief.

-Most people find they gradually learn to cope better with their loss, but don’t despair if it seems like two steps forward and one step back, with feelings of intense grief again and again – this is common.
-The experience is often described as like being on a roller-coaster, but it can also be thought of as a series of cycles.
+Most people find they slowly learn to cope better with their loss.
+Don’t worry if it seems like two steps forward and one step back.
+It is common to have feelings of intense grief again and again.
+The experience is often described as like being on a roller-coaster, but it can also be thought of as a series of cycles or waves.

 Kate Jurgens, Bereavement Coordinator, Southern Adelaide Palliative Services, SA; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; A/Prof Lauren Breen, Psychologist, Curtin University, WA; Rev David Dawes, Manager, Spiritual Care Department, Peter MacCallum Cancer Centre, VIC; Rob Ferguson, Consumer; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Joanna Mangan, Psychologist, Cancer Council Queensland; Kate Reed, Nurse Practitioner National Clinical Advisor, Palliative Care Australia; Maxine Rosenfield, Counsellor and Educator, NSW.

 View the Cancer Council NSW editorial policy.

 The information on this page is also available for download.